jrhoun/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/03-system-management/04-app-management/03-using-the-liferay-marketplace.md

 - Weekly Stats: The newest apps, latest apps updated, and trend chart for app downloads and views.

 Each section's *See All* link shows more section info.
-At the top of the page, you can search Marketplace by category, @product@ version, and price.
+At the top of the page, you can search Marketplace by category, DXP version, and price.
 To browse by category, click the *Categories* menu at the top of the page.

 ![Figure 1: The Liferay Marketplace home page lets you browse and search for apps.](./using-the-liferay-marketplace/marketplace-homepage.png)